 Welcome

-Welcome to casasmooth, your solution for a smart, reliable, and private home. casasmooth is designed to adapt to your life, automating your environment intuitively and securely.
+Welcome to casasmooth, your solution for a smart, reliable, and private home. casasmooth is designed to adapt to your life, automating your environment in an intuitive and secure way.

-The system is modular and is organized around functional packs that you can choose and combine:
+The system is modular and organized around functional packs that you can choose and combine:

 -